SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2020-Labo-Docker/report/rapport.md

 1. **[M4]** *You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
 How can we manage the web app nodes in a more dynamic fashion?*

-Il faudrait que les nodes informe le Haproxy de leur présence et de leurs capacités.
+Comme mentionné en dans la question précédente, il faudrait que les nodes informe le Haproxy de leur présence et de leurs capacités.

 2. **[M5]** *In the physical or virtual machines of a typical infrastructure we tend to have not only one main process (like the web server or the load balancer) running, but a few additional processes on the side to perform management tasks.*